 “Along the way, I’ve learned a few things.
 I often tell young people one of the best things they can do is decide to be a teachable person.
 You can learn something from everyone, even your worst critic.”

-Providing reliable power to you is and will always be top priority for SEMO Electric Cooperative.
+Providing reliable power to you is and will always be a top priority for SEMO Electric Cooperative.
 These days, power reliability seems to be making news more than ever.

-As the energy industry continues to transition and more segments of the economy are becoming electrified, such as vehicles, machinery and even lawn equipment, additional pressures are being placed on our nation’s electric grid.
+As the energy industry continues to transition and more segments of the economy are becoming electrified, such as vehicles, machinery, and even lawn equipment, additional pressures are being placed on our nation’s electric grid.

 With summer storm season upon us, I thought it would be a good time to tell you about a few measures we’re taking to ensure you continue receiving the reliable power you depend on and deserve.

 While trees provide shade and add beauty to our area, you may be surprised to learn that overgrown vegetation accounts for about half of all power outages.
 That’s why we strive to keep the co-op’s power lines clear in right-of-way (ROW) areas.
-A ROW area is the land a co-op uses to construct, maintain, replace or repair underground and overhead power lines.
-This ROW enables SEMO Electric to provide clearance from trees and other obstructions that could hinder distribution power lines.
+A ROW area is the land a co-op uses to construct, maintain, replace, or repair underground and overhead power lines.
+This ROW enables SEMO Electric to provide clearance from trees and other obstructions that could hinder the distribution of power lines.